Highland Park parade shooter sentenced to life in prison without parole

 The convicted shooter in the 2022 Highland Park Fourth of July Parade, Robert Crimo III, was sentenced to life in prison without parole on Thursday.

 Judge Victoria Rossetti listened to testimony and victim statements over the past two days.
-Rossetti gave the shooter seven consecutive life sentences for the murder convictions, plus 50 years for each of the 48 attempted murder charges.
+Rossetti gave the shooter seven consecutive life sentences, one for each of the seven people he killed, plus an additional 50 years for the 48 people wounded in the attack.

 Crimo was not in court as the sentence was announced, but an unrelated issue inside the jail regarding the shooter caused a brief recess during the judge's sentencing.
 After a recess of about 45 minutes, the shooter decided not to come into court after all, and the sentencing continued.